crodier/software-blog/_posts/2025-03-27-good-intentions.md

 Politics over code.
 Amazon is large enough where everyone is after their own success, and no one cares about the firm.
-It still works surprisingly well but is incredibly disjunctional.
+It still works surprisingly well but is incredibly dysfunctional.

 Off-topic, **Amazon is Darwinism instead of cooperation—inside a company where people are supposed to help each other succeed.**